U.S. says it 'infiltrated' the Sinaloa drug cartel in the fight against fentanyl

 The indictments made public last week detail, among other things, what authorities say is the Chapitos network's sophisticated pipeline of fentanyl precursor chemicals from China.

-The documents also describe extensive guns-for-fentanyl deals that involves the smuggling of military-grade weapons from the U.S.
+The documents also describe extensive guns-for-fentanyl deals that involve the smuggling of military-grade weapons from the U.S.

 U.S. officials say in addition to thousands of fentanyl deaths in American communities, the Chapitos network is responsible for a campaign of violence and terror inside Mexico.